Founder, Dalia Tech Inc. · Head of Operations, FWC26 Marketing Group · Author, UNFRAGMENTED · Board Director, SEED Foundation (CA)

 Connecting supply-side policy, transit planning, and community input into a coherent housing strategy.
 Toronto builds the homes it needs, where they are needed most.

-Ensuring Toronto's technology economy creates opportunity across the city — integrating workforce development, immigration pathways, and startup support into a connected system.
+Toronto's technology economy must create opportunity across the city.
+Workforce development, immigration pathways, and startup support work better as a connected system than as separate programs.